tbrowder/Date-Utils/README.md

   * `weeks-in-month`

+    Given the starting day-of-the-week (*DoW*) for a calendar week and the DoW of the first Date of the month, this routine returns the number of days remaining in that first calendar week.
+See the discussion of the methodology used in **Notes** below.

+        subset DoW of Int where { 0 < $_ < 8 }
+        sub days-in-week1(
+            DoW $cal-week-start-dow = 7, # range 1..7, default is usual US practice
+            DoW $first-dow,
+            :$debug,
+            --> DoW
+        ) is export {...}

+  * `weeks-in-month`

-    These two multi-subs return the total number of full and partial seven-day weeks in a calendar month where the day-of-week (dow) order begins with any desired day and ends the week six days later.
+    These two multi-subs return the total number of full and partial seven-day weeks in a calendar month where the day-of-week (DoW) order begins with any desired day and ends the week six days later.
 The default is to start calendar weeks on Sunday and end on Saturday as normally used in US calendars.
-See the discussion of the methodology used in **Notes** below.

-        subset DoW of Int where { 0 < $_ < 8 };
         multi sub weeks-in-month(
             :$year!, :$month!,
             DoW :$cal-first-dow = 7, # Sunday